hadi-khan/CFR/README.md

 # CFR_SEC

-This is the front-end that we created for the audit team at HP Finance, it provided an interface for business users to filter, sort, perform keyword searches and view SEC filings for all fortune500, fortune100 and SnP500 companies.
+This is the front-end that we created for the audit team at HP Finance, it provided an interface for business users to filter, sort, perform keyword searches and view SEC filings for all fortune500, fortune100 and SnP500 companies for the past 13 years.